marku1a/EMS/README.md

 - [DTO](#dto)
 - [Utilities](#utilities)

-## Project Structure

 ## Entities

 ### Employee
 Represents an employee with details such as name, email, phone, department, and salary.

 ### Performance
 Tracks performance metrics of an employee.
-Shows number of tasks done this month, month before, and two months before as well as tasks completition rate (%).
+Shows number of tasks done this month, last month, and two months ago as well as tasks completition rate (%).

 ### Role